cloudmesh-community/hid-sp18-523/notebook.md

 :white_check_mark: sorted in reverse order and added work that has been completed in recent weeks

+## Week ( Feb 25 - Mar 03 , 2019 )
+* Cleaned and improved API code and checked in Makefile, prediction.yaml and defaultcontroller.py
+* Tested all end points of service using Swagger UI.
+Uploading train data file , Uploading test data file , calling prediction end point.
+* Updated report.md file with additional API specification.
+* Cleaned puppet.md file as per professor review comments.

+## Week ( Feb 18 - Feb 24 , 2019 )

+* Changed prediction.yaml file to define specification of two additional API endpoints that lets user upload test and train data file.
+* Improved and cleaned makefile and commented the code that moved test and train data file.
+User can now upload these data files using POST API end points.
+* Attended online hours on 2/21/19 with professor.
+Reviewed project with him.
+Noted down professor review comments of implementing two new endpoints for uploading files and worked on it.

 ## Week ( Feb 11 - Feb 17 , 2019 )
 * Checked in code in github